TF2Stadium/Assets/README.md

 * **img/emotes/kevin.png** and **img/emotes/kevinross.png**: Developed
   by team members and released under the GPL-3.0

+* **emojione.json**: Emoji config file created by a Frontend utility script, released under the GPL-3.0

 ## Contributing

 Before contributing, please read the Developer Certification of Origin